 In the north of Khao Beach - in the background Ko Rayang Nai

 (October 2007.
 All information refer to high-season between November and May.
-Occasionally, due to high waves, the boats are unable to leave.
-Depending on the weather conditions, some boats may not leave to Ko Mak in low-season between June and October.)
+Occasionally, due to high waves, the boats are even unable to leave at this time of the year.

 Click to enlarge this Virtual Reality Panorama (VR) / panorama picture / photograph from Ko Mak (Ko Maak) in Thailand